pmtr2000/project2/README.md

     A user should be able to type in a search phrase, click submit, and your site should query the Giphy API based on the search expression that your users enter.
 The results will be displayed and sized

+User Stories

+As a student, I want images for my assignments
+As a marketer, I want images for marketing purposes
+As an artist, I want images for inspiration

 Technologies Used ( .html , .css )